hardik-vala/KMS-Obsidian/Startups/Vetting a startup idea.md

 Don't be in stealth mode, it hurts your ability to get input, and there's a history of companies that do miserably because they were isolated from feedback during development

-Apply the “6-week rule”: If you get to 6 weeks with an idea and you don’t think its stupid, its a sign it has long-term potential
+Apply the “6-week rule”: If you get to 6 weeks with an idea and you don’t think its stupid, its a sign it has long-term potential.
+This is a rough heuristic.
+Ultimately, decide on the failure condition before exploring an idea and try to trigger it before 6 weeks are up.

 ## Evaluation